 - Utility Knife

-You will also need to remove any existing quarter round molding as well as wall base prior to the installation
+You will also need to remove any existing quarter round and wall base moldings prior to the installation.

 Step 2: Clean Your Subfloor

 The surface of the subfloor must be clean.
 Using your broom or vacuum cleaner, clean your subfloor from all loose debris and dirt before moving forward with the foam underlayment installation.

 After your subfloor is nice and clean, it is time for an inspection.
 It is a very important task that’s very often neglected.
 Make sure to carefully inspect your subfloor and make sure it’s flat, in good repair, and dry.

 Step 4: Fix Your Subfloor